jdsandifer/Style-Guide/javascript.md

 ## Publisher / Subscriber

-This one isn't specific to js but I think it's worth mentioning because
+This one isn't specific to js but we think it's worth mentioning because

 1.- We use it heavily on web and mobile
 2.- We should be using it more on mobile